 Can’t I just watch Netflix with a free VPN instead?

 Free VPNs can be tempting, but they come with several major disadvantages for anyone looking to stream.
 For example, these services usually don’t have enough servers to accommodate all of their users.
-This means you’re likely to experience slow speeds, which in turn lead to low-resolution video and frequent buffering.
-Further, your chosen service might not have servers in your required country, and there’s no guarantee it will even be able to unblock Netflix in the first place.
+This means you’re likely to experience slow speeds, which leads to low-resolution video streaming and frequent buffering.
+Further, your chosen service might not have servers with local IP addresses in your required country, and there’s no guarantee it will even be able to unblock Netflix in the first place.

 Finally, there’s no easy way to tell if you’re actually using a legitimate free VPN or just one of the many malware-carrying apps lurking on popular app stores.
 Your chosen VPN might not be safe even if it doesn’t contain malware: recent research found that 18% of tested apps never encrypted user data at all, and 66% were vulnerable to DNS leaks.
 Well-known services aren’t necessarily safer, though; back in 2016, Hola was caught selling user bandwidth to help run a botnet.